 - Journey into Space:

 - In The World in Peril, the control rooms of the asteroid ships are equipped with one way vision phones which are used for surveillance as well as communication.

 - In The Return from Mars, the crew's living quarters in Talia is equipped with a video phone operated by an artificial intelligence.

 - Alan Ayckbourn's sci-fi play Henceforward features a video phone, though it's never answered; people just leave messages.

 - Half-Life 2 features several Video Phone calls, notably between Alyx and her father.
 Extra points for touching the screen to emphasize the separation.

-- Fun fact: the videophone's camera location is not Hand Waved like one would expect with a holographic Video Phone.
+- In Dead Space, Isaac has an ultra hi-tech video phone with a projected holographic screen as part of the RIG suit's Comm Link.
+While the transmission is monochrome blue in Dead Space, the more advanced systems is Dead Space 2 are in full-color.
+Fun fact: the videophone's camera location is not Hand Waved like one would expect with a holographic Video Phone.
 In all communications, it's either on the wrist of the characters, or, more frequently, embedded into one of the nearby walls.
 Which means that the RIG is constantly on-line with the station/ship that Isaac is on.

 - In the Science Fiction Visual Novel Bionic Heart, video phones are common.
 Luke is seen using a smaller version in his apartment, then a large-screened version that fills an entire room at his office.

 - Holographic video phones exist throughout the Deus Ex series and seem to be as common as a house phone by the last (chronological) game, Deus Ex: Invisible War.